Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Campo Duro is set in the cooler lush, tropical highlands.
 We will spend the night at Campo Duro.
 Amenities include fully equipped sleeping tents with mattresses and bedding, outdoor private cold-water showers, bathrooms with flush toilets, and an open-air thatched roof restaurant and bar.
 Most of the fruits and vegetables served are grown organically in the on-site gardens.
 Food is cooked in wood-fired stone ovens.
 (All meals and lodging included.)

-Day 7: Continue work with Galápagos giant tortoises and visit Sierra Negra volcano.
+Day 7: Galápagos giant tortoise habitat project and visit Sierra Negra volcano.

-After lunch we will drive through the highlands, where giant tortoises feed on the abundant vegetation, to the slopes of the Volcan Sierra Negra.
-Our moderate 9 mile hike takes us through rugged terrain which ends at the stunning caldera, the second largest intact crater in the world after the Ngorongoro Crater in Tanzania.
+After finishing our tortoise habitat projects at the eco-camp, we will drive through the highlands, where giant tortoises feed on the abundant vegetation, to the slopes of the Volcan Sierra Negra.
+Our moderate 9-mile hike takes us through rugged terrain which ends at the stunning caldera, the second largest intact crater in the world after the Ngorongoro Crater in Tanzania.
 We will return to the hotel in Puerto Villamil at the end of the day.
 (All meals and lodging included.)

 Days 8: Sea Turtle Research at the Tunnels